 Because multiple factors can be involved in phantom nerve pain, treating phantom nerve pain often requires several interventions.
 Medications like antidepressants, muscle relaxants, and anticonvulsants can help some patients manage their symptoms and even eliminate those symptoms over time.
 Steroid injections may also be helpful.

 Many patients benefit from interventional therapies, like transcutaneous electrical nerve stimulation, or TENS therapy.
 In TENS therapy, a special device sends a mild electrical current through your skin via small adhesive patches.
 These electrical currents interrupt abnormal pain signals to prevent pain sensations from occurring.
 Another option is spinal cord stimulation, which uses a similar technique to deliver mild electrical currents to the nerves inside the spinal column.
 Nerve blocks can help by preventing pain signals from reaching the brain.

-At Metro Pain and Vein Centers, we understand the very real symptoms associated with phantom limb pain.
+At Metro Pain Centers, we understand the very real symptoms associated with phantom limb pain.
 As a leading pain treatment clinic in NY and NJ, we offer a custom approach to treatment that focuses on helping each patient find and maintain symptom relief.
 If you have phantom limb pain, we can help.
 To schedule your evaluation and consultation, book an appointment online today.